 Over Four Decades of Experience in Educating Youth

-To develop effective drug education, Narconon staff first had to address where past drug education efforts had failed.
+To develop effective evidence-based drug education, Narconon staff first had to address where past drug education efforts had failed.
 “Scare tactics”, fear or reasoning by providing information alone never worked.

 Over these decades, working with thousands of schools and several prevention model—everything from supplemental materials to customized live presentation and now a complete curriculum—Narconon staff refined an approach that speaks powerfully to and gives a realistic picture of drug misuse in their own language.

 To accomplish this, we first asked youths to tell us what would work: we surveyed over 165,000 students to learn, from youths themselves, precisely how to influence youth regarding:

 a) decisions to stop using drugs (for those who had already used them),

 b) perceptions about drugs such as would change their mind from possibly trying or using drugs to a firm decision not to use them, and

 c) what might support and strengthen their decision not to use drugs (when they state they are already against them).

 What works is an approach that acknowledges and influences how youth make social decisions. our survey results align with current social influences theories, in particular the five component communication persuasion model first described by W.J.
 McGuire1.
 Effective prevention must provide information and discuss consequences but must do so in a way that is appreciated by youths faced with often-conflicting messages.
 It must present complicated terms and detailed biological data in formats that engage the audience; even real-life stories.